exonum/exonum-doc/src/architecture/storage.md

 - `iter_from(from: &K): Iter<K>` iterates through the stored items,
   starting from the `from` value.
 - `insert(item: K)` adds the item to the set.
 - `remove(item: &K)` removes the item if exists.
 Otherwise, the error is returned.
 - `clear()` removes all the items stored in the set.

+### KeySetIndex vs ValueSetIndex

+While `ValueSetIndex` uses a hash as a key, the `KeySetIndex` put an entire binary object's serialization into a key.

+- The `KeySetIndex` do not have an additional overhead on hashing each incoming object;
+- The `KeySetIndex` may not be used when the items are relatively big;
+  only small objects can be stored (such as integers, small strings, small tuples, and other).
+In contrary, the `ValueSetIndex` more easily handles with storing big and complex objects.
+- The `KeySetIndex` introduces a lexicographical order over stored items, while the `ValueSetIndex` order elements arbitrary due to hash properties.

 ### Merklized indexes